Stress Urinary Incontinence Treatment in Northern Virginia

 Your pelvic floor muscles hold your bladder in place.
 When you are ready to urinate, the brain signals your bladder muscles to squeeze.

-What are the Signs & Symptoms of SUI?
+What are the Signs & Symptoms of Stress Urinary Incontinence?

 The key symptom of SUI is when urine leaks out during activity.
 You may leak urine when you exercise, sneeze, laugh, cough or lift something.
 You may also leak when you stand up, walk or bend over.

 SUI happens when your pelvic floor muscles are stretched, weak or damaged.
 The pelvic floor muscles support the bladder and urethra.
 If they become weak due to things like childbirth or pelvic surgery, the muscles may not hold in urine.

 What increases your risk of getting Stress Urinary Incontinence?